Personal Finance Strategy

 What happens to wealth after the home loan is fully closed early?

 This is the snowball effect.
-Once the loan closes early (say Year 14 instead of Year 20), the freed EMI of ₹44,986/month goes entirely into SIP for the remaining years.
-This freed-EMI SIP at 12% for 11 years builds approximately ₹1.2 crore.
-Combined with the parallel SIP running throughout, total terminal wealth at Year 25 is approximately ₹1.64 crore — ₹66 lakh more than the pure SIP approach.
+Once the loan closes early (around Year 15 with ₹6,000/month extra prepayment), the freed EMI of ₹44,986/month goes entirely into SIP for the remaining 10 years.
+This freed-EMI SIP at 12% builds approximately ₹1.04 crore.
+Combined with the compounding parallel SIP corpus, total terminal liquid wealth at Year 25 is approximately ₹1.66 crore, which is ₹67 lakh more than the pure SIP approach.

 Should I prepay principal or pay EMI regularly for home loan?